HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Identifying the Payer, Provider, Organization, and Patient

-As documented above, The Payer uses business identifiers to identify itself, the Patient, and Provider (i.e., the practitioner) and Organization (i.e., the provider organization) who submitted the claim or prior authorization.
+As documented above, The Payer uses business identifiers to identify itself, the Patient, the Provider (i.e., the practitioner), and the Organization (i.e., the provider organization) who submitted the claim or prior authorization.
 The Provider uses these same identifiers when submitting the attachments.

 |Data Element|CDex Request Attachment Task Profile Element|CDex #submit-attachment Parameter|
 |---|---|---|